 For more general information, I recommend searching the BOC web site

-The web site and our magazine carry many features describing members’ cruising experiences.
-Before setting out on each summer’s adventure you can search the index of cruising articles on our web site.
-There is a good chance you will find useful information about where you plan to go.
+Our twice-yearly magazine carries many articles describing members’ cruising experiences.
+You can search the index of cruising articles and there is a good chance you will find someone has written about where you plan to go.

 My role includes representing European members at the BOC committee, so please let me know of any issues you wish to raise.
 I welcome suggestions as to how we can develop this regional role and also ways in which the Club can improve the services we presently provide for members.